YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 -------------------
 CTRLC, CTRL_C encountered

-Run Time Information: This indicates that the principal device encountered a <CTRL>-C in its input stream and YottaDB/GT.M put the process into Direct Mode.
+Run Time Information: This indicates that the principal device encountered a <CTRL>-C in its input stream and YottaDB put the process into Direct Mode.

-Action: YottaDB/GT.M compiles and executes all commands entered at the Direct Mode prompt as they are entered.
+Action: YottaDB compiles and executes all commands entered at the Direct Mode prompt as they are entered.
 To continue program execution, enter the ZCONTINUE command.
 Response to <CTRL>-C is controlled with the [NO]CENABLE and CTRAP = deviceparameters.

 -----------------
 CTRLY